-About Brokerages
+About Support Services Brokerages

 In the state of Oregon, support services brokerages are committed to assisting adults with developmental disabilities to access, plan, and monitor the supports they need to live self-determined lives and to connect with their community.
 Brokerages employ personal agents (PAs) who provide case management services to adults living and working in the community.

-What is a Brokerage?
+What is a support services brokerage?

-Support services brokerages are case management entities contracted by the State of Oregon to help adults with intellectual and developmental disabilities to choose, arrange, and monitor the supports they need to live on their own or in their family homes within the community.
+Support services brokerages are case management entities contracted by the State of Oregon to help adults with intellectual and developmental disabilities to choose, plan, and monitor the supports they need to live on their own or in their family homes within the community.

 Brokerages provide in-home and community-based case management services, conduct Oregon Needs Assessments (ONA), create individualized support plans (ISP) and strategies, and access and coordinate private and public resources within the community to support an individual’s ability to live within their community and work toward their goals.